How to Connect Google Docs to ChatGPT (6 Methods Compared)

 Can I connect Google Docs to ChatGPT for free?

 Yes and no. You can use Google Workspace add-ons for free (some have paid tiers for advanced features).
 However, ChatGPT's native Google Drive connector requires ChatGPT Plus ($20/mo) or higher.
+The ChatGPT app connector requires both ChatGPT Plus and Context Link subscription.
 Automation platforms and Context Link are paid services.

 If you're on ChatGPT's free plan, your best options are Google Workspace add-ons or manual copy-paste.